 - facilitate a national network of libraries offering summer meal programs to encourage communication and the sharing of best practices.

-Lunch at the Library is a program of the California Library Association and California Summer Meal Coalition, funded by the David and Lucile Packard Foundation, and supported by the U.S. Institute of Museum and Library Services under the provisions of the Library Services and Technology Act, administered in California by the State Librarian.
+Lunch at the Library is a project of the California Library Association and California Summer Meal Coalition.
+The project is funded in whole or in part by the U.S. Institute of Museum and Library Services under the provisions of the Library Services and Technology Act, administered in California by the State Librarian.